kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 ## Don't forget to select the full-width-page template in the Dashboard

-In the WP Dashboard Create a new page and name it `About`.
-Throw some Latin Filler Text inside the body of the page.
-Save it.
+1. In the WP Dashboard Create a new page and name it `About`
+2. Throw some Latin Filler Text inside the body of the page
+3. Save it

-Under `Page Attributes` in the Dashboard select `Full Width Template` under Template.
+4. Under `Page Attributes` in the Dashboard select `Full Width Template` under Template

-View the `About` page in the browser and you will see it has no sidebar!
+5. View the `About` page in the browser and you will see it has no sidebar!

-# Ass Sass and WordPress
+### Add Sass and WordPress

-Create a `scss` folder in your theme root.
-Create all your `scss` files inside that folder.
-A simple way to start would be to have a `style.scss` and import all the partial files.
-Files like `_nav.scss` and `_variables.scss`.
+* Create a `scss` folder in your theme root
+* Create all your `scss` files inside that folder
+* A simple way to start would be to have a `style.scss` and import all the partial files
+* Files like `_nav.scss` and `_variables.scss`

+### Run Sass
-Run `$ sass --watch scss:css` in your terminal.
+* `$ sass --watch scss:css`

-That should generate all the css you need and put it inside your `css` folder.
-We already enqueued that file so when you transfer all your css code to be `scss` code, your WordPress site should look the same.
+* That should generate all the css you need and put it inside your `css` folder
+* We already enqueued that file so when you transfer all your css code to be `scss` code, your WordPress site should look the same

-If not, open the Chrome inspector and see if you can troubleshoot.
+* If not, open the Chrome inspector and see if you can troubleshoot

 * [part 1](bootstrap-wordpress-part-1.md)
 * [part 2](bootstrap-wordpress-part-2.md)